Right to a Lawyer

 - At any court appearance

-In B.C., the Legal Services Society (legal aid) provides legal services to youth charged with a crime.
+In B.C., Legal Aid BC (formerly the Legal Services Society) provides legal services to youth charged with a crime.
 Regardless of your or your parent’s income, a lawyer will be appointed for you at no cost.

 Your lawyer takes direction from you.
 You and your lawyer are responsible for deciding how you are going to proceed in court, even if your parent/guardian disagrees.
 If your parents provide you with a lawyer you don’t agree with, you have the right to have your own lawyer appointed by the court.